Jofairden/DotNet40TLSThumbprintPinning/readme.md

 that performs certificate pinning to ensure certificate validity and safeguards against MITM attacks.
 Note, the program does not perform any form of pure HPKP.
-(Which is deprecated anyways, see the notes about the new Expect-CT Header).In the example we showcase comparing the SHA-1 Thumbprint of the certificateto verify validity, which is possibly the easiest form of pinning but not the best.
+(Which is deprecated anyways, see the notes about the new Expect-CT Header).
+In the example we showcase comparing the SHA-1 Thumbprint of the certificate to verify validity, which is possibly the easiest form of pinning but not necessarily the best.
 Other forms of pinning can be implemented such as certificate pinning or public key pinning, each with their pros and cons.

 **This repository is meant to serve as an example on how you can enable TLS